Shopping for Mortgage Rates

 Check Your Credit Report

 It’s not always true that checking your credit report will lower your credit score.
 It depends on how and why it’s pulled.
 Since everyone is entitled to 1 free credit report every year, check yours today for mistakes.
 Go to the FTC website to do this.
 Credit scores are lowered by what’s called a hard pull but not by a soft pull.
-Although Credit Karma only gives you a FICO score, they have a great article explaining this.
+Experian is one of the 3 major credit bureaus relied upon to review anyone’s credit.
+They have a great article explaining the difference between hard and soft credit pulls.

 Because mistakes on credit reports do happen, take advantage of your free annual credit report.
 If there is something wrong, you can fix it now before it hurts you later.